-The processId must be the PID of a gem or topaz -l, running on localhost, which was either configured with GEM_LISTEN_FOR_DEBUG=true, or which has previously executed System class >> listenForDebugConnection.
+The processId must be the PID of a gem or topaz -l, running on localhost, which was either configured with GEM\LISTEN\FOR\DEBUG=true, or which has previously executed System class >> listenForDebugConnection.

-The token is a random integer printed by that target gem process to its log file (or stdout and current .out file of the topaz -l), or returned by System class >> listenForDebugConnection.
+The token is a random integer printed by that target gem process to its log file (or stdout and current .out file of the topaz -l), or returned by System class >> listenForDebugConnection or System class >> waitForDebug.